This is a continuation from part 1 of this blog, which you can read here

 The Phong illumination model is an approximation of physical lighting calculations based around the idea that you have three main components of the way a surface responds to being lit:

 Ambient is the way the surface will look if no light source is being shined directly on it.
 This is used to approximate the effects of global illumination in a time efficient manner.
 For example, if you're in a room with all blue walls and you shine a white light on a white object, it will be mostly white where it is lit, but on the shadow sides it will be blue because of the reflected light from the room.
 This is the ambient term.
 You can see an example of how a scene with no ambient light vs with some ambient light looks here:

-Diffuse describes the way a matte (not shiny) surface will react to being lit.
+Diffuse describes the way a matte (not glossy) surface will react to being lit.
 It is a smooth gradient as the surface turns towards/away from the light source.
-This effect happens because of small variations in the surface of the object which reflects the light that hits it in various directions, some which will reach the viewer and some which will not.
+This effect happens because of small variations in the surface of the object which reflect the light that hits it in various directions, some which will reach the viewer and some which will not.
 Actually, there is a bit more going on here, but that's for another blog post where we talk about 'physically based' lighting.

 Specular describes the way a glossy (shiny) surface will react to being lit.
-It is a highlight of varying sharpness based on the angle between the surface, the light, and the viewer.
+It results in a harsh highlight which is usually quite sharp based on the angle between the surface, the light, and the viewer.
 This effect happens when there are few surface imperfections and so light is allowed to reflect perfectly or close to perfectly, and therefore will only reach the viewer if the angle matches up correctly.
 In non-metal objects, this specular highlight will always be white, no matter the color of the object.
 In metallic objects, the specular highlight will have coloration.

 Here we see an example of what purely specular and diffuse lighting looks like and why they occur: